David Howden: Equestrian and rural promoter

 A proponent of equestrianism and rural living, Howden has been engaged in the initiative of reclaiming public spaces for the purposes of restoration, tournaments and local festivals.
 Concurrent with these endeavours, he has also been promoting regenerative agriculture and livestock.
 From Cornbury House, Oxfordshire, he runs a farm with Longhorn cattle, Middle White/Saddleback pigs and Hampshire Down Lamb using organic and regenerative farming criteria.

-In 2011 he opened the Pointer Pub, which as of 2017 won several awards and recognitions — Sunday Times, Michelin Guide, The Good Pub Guide— and finally was sold in 2018.
+In 2011 he opened the Pointer Pub, which as of 2017 won several awards and recognitions from the Sunday Times, Michelin Guide, and The Good Pub Guide and finally was sold in 2018.

 His passion for horses led him to re-establish in 2020 the Cornbury Horse Trials (in force between 1993 and 2000) and which in 2024 are a five-day international event.
 Also since 2017, when he settled at Cornbury House he started Thoroughbred horse breeding.
 His horse Running Lion won the Group 2 Duke of Cambridge Stakes at Royal Ascot.

 In 2024 he also launched TAP, the Thoroughbred Aftercare Training Programme, which extends the active life of racehorses, allowing them to participate in other events.
 By 2024, TAP had opened some 360 centres in six locations in England, Wales and Scotland.
 Howden is also behind the annual four-day Wilderness festival in Oxfordshire.